ziman/lightyear/README.md

 ## Synopsis

-This package is used (almost) the same as Parsec would be, except for one difference.
+This package is used (almost) the same way as Parsec would be, except for one difference.

 ### Commitment
 * Parsec combinators